 At Awakened Path, we provide education around nutrition and integrative medicine for mental health, including how you can best build your plate that supports mental health.
 While each individual nutrient is critical for overall mental and physical wellness, examining each vitamin, nutrient, and mineral in isolation provides a better understanding of the greater picture.
 Through consumption of a balance of all vitamins, nutrients, and minerals, the body can operate properly.

-Awakened Path offers individual therapy for all ages to target nutritional needs.
+Awakened Path offers individual therapy and integrative nutrition therapy for all ages to target nutritional needs.
 If you’re looking for guidance around dietary factors to support your wellness, and live in New Jersey, our team at Awakened Path would love to connect with you.
 Call us at 609-297-1112 to schedule a session!

 To learn more on the role of vitamin B complex and mental health, check out this article.
 If you’re interested in understanding Awakened Path’s approach to therapy, consider reading further on how to care for your mind, body, and soul.